How to Set Up Traffic Protection and Filtering: Sensors, Lists, and Advanced Rules

 Here, you can restrict access to your resource based on the visitor’s country of origin.

-Click on the Add country button and fill out the form.
-The countries are provided in a dropdown list.
+Click the Add Country button and fill out the form.
+The countries are available from a dropdown list.

-It is permissible to add no more than 15 countries in one rule when using L3 and L7 filtering without SSL decryption.
-For L7 filtering with SSL decryption, there are no restrictions on the number of countries.
+When using L3 and L7 filtering without SSL decryption, you can add no more than 15 countries per rule.
+For L7 filtering with SSL decryption, there are no limits on the number of countries.

-All added parameters will appear on the form.
-You can assign a specific protection level to any countries selected from the added list.
+All added parameters will appear in the form.
+You can assign a specific protection level to any countries selected from the list.

 The protection level escalates incrementally from the current state: